thycotic/cm-docs/common-user/folder.md

 2. Make any desired change to the folder and click __Save__.

 View the [Integrated Connections](connections/integrated-conn/index.md) section for additional information on credentials.

+## Move a Folder

+Move folders to organize them by dragging and dropping them in the Local Connections view.

 ## Delete a Folder